-1. 370-mode (IBM System/370[TM] architecture) virtual machines are not supported.
-However, the 370 Accommodation Facility allows many CMS applications written for 370 virtual machines to run in ESA, XA, and XC virtual machines.
+1. Although 370-mode (IBM System/370 architecture) virtual machines are not supported, the 370 Accommodation Facility allows many CMS applications written for 370 virtual machines to run in ESA, XA, and XC virtual machines.
 For more information about the 370 Accommodation Facility, see z/VM: CP Programming Services.

-2. All z/VM virtual machines are type V=V (virtual=virtual), which means the virtual machine's guest real storage is paged into and out of host real storage. z/VM no longer supports the V=R (virtual=real) and V=F (virtual=fixed) types of virtual machines, also known as preferred virtual machines, which permanently mapped guest real storage to host real storage.
+2. All z/VM virtual machines are type V=V (virtual=virtual), which means the virtual machine's guest real storage is paged into and out of host real storage.